 The weighted harmonic distortion of the Anker SoundCore Life P2 is great.
 All frequencies fall within very good limits, which should result in a clear and pure audio reproduction.

 The noise isolation of the Anker SoundCore Life P2 is decent.
 Since they don't have active noise cancellation (ANC), these headphones only block ambient noises passively.
 While they do a good job of this in the mid-range, where speech sits, unfortunately, they don't block the low rumble of engines well.
 Luckily, they block the high frequencies of A/C units well, making these a decent option to keep you concentrated in the office.
+If you're looking for a similar pair of truly wireless headphones that have an ANC feature, consider the Anker Soundcore Liberty Air 2 Pro Truly Wireless.

 The Anker SoundCore Life P2 leak almost no audio, so you likely won't bother those around you with your music.